Comfortable Summer Sunshine For Tuesday

 Increasing Heat & Humidity for the JDC

 TONIGHT: Increasing clouds with evening showers and a few thunderstorms, mainly north.
+Clearing skies toward morning.
 Low: 62°.
 Wind: SW 5-15 mph.

 WEDNESDAY: Mostly sunny and hot.
 High: 89°.
 Wind: S 5-10 mph.